abhisharsinha/IWantTo/Readme.md

 ## About The Project

-This project is design to allow users of an orginization to explore their interest in various field, It also allows user to create network with their peers.
+This project is designed to allow users of an organization to explore their interest in various fields, It also allows users to create a network with their peers.

 Here's why:
 * Allows you to see get associated with events of your choice